 Somewhere over the rainbow there will be a little shop that sells these very easy to make Rainbow Cup Cakes from Lemon Lime Adventures.
 Don’t they look adorable!

-Try our simple cupcake recipe that works every time
+Try our simple cupcake recipe that works every time if you want to decorate the cupcakes like the recipe above.

 Lucky Charm Marshmallows are certainly in favour for rainbow treats and these Luck Charm Marshmallow treats from Midget Momma only have 3 ingredients so what can go wrong!